 Fred Rogers famously said, “When I was a boy and would see scary things on TV my mom would always say look for the helpers.
 There will always be helpers.”
 The news is frightening right now, for adults and children alike, but we’re finding solace in the fact that helpers are abundant.

 We feel especially galvanized to recognize the nurses who are risking their lives and working long hours, sometimes with insufficient equipment and supplies, to save lives.
-So, we are hosting a contest to celebrate nurses working on the front lines during the COVID-19 pandemic.
-We are choosing ten winners over the course of two and a half months.
-The hero nurse winners will receive a Cedar Mountain Studios' Nurse Typewriter sign.
+So, we are hosted a contest to celebrate nurses working on the front lines during the COVID-19 pandemic.
+We are chose ten winners over the course of two and a half months.
+The hero nurse winners will received a Nurse Typewriter sign.

 Here are their stories!

 First off, I can’t pick just one nurse.
 This sign needs to be hung behind the nursing station desk in the ICU at the Grey Nuns Hospital in Edmonton, AB, Canada.

 My dad was admitted to the ICU following a grueling 8+ hour life-saving emergency surgery to repair a ruptured abdominal aortic aneurysm.
 Within minutes of being on the floor in the ICU following surgery, my dad’s heart stopped.
 The surgeon, the doctors, and the nurses on shift that night saved his life and gave us the opportunity to see him again.
 I spent 3 days with my dad in the ICU before the COVID no-visitor policy was put in effect.
 During those 3 days/nights I met dozens of nurses who cared for my dad like he was their own.
 Their hearts are pure gold.